isfong1/Gradient_Metrics_Assigment/README.md

 ##### b.
 Other than price, scientific proof and targeted programme can also increse the likely to download.

 ##### c.
-Respodents who are parents or having children and can’t improve sleep by went to be on time are more likely to download the applications.
+Respodents who are parents or having children and can’t improve sleep by went to bed on time are more likely to download the applications.

 ``` r
 knitr::opts_chunk$set(echo = TRUE)